SAMazumder/SAMazumder.github.io/math.md

 [Some basic functional analysis](/assets/notes.pdf).
 I will at some point finish them.

 [Some basic facts about mod](/assets/EqCmod.pdf).
-A note I provided to my students in Discrete Math I
+A note I provided to my students in Discrete Math I.

+[A Note on the Lagrange Form of the Interpolating Polynomial](/assets/LagrangePoly.pdf).
+A note provided to my students in Numerical Analysis.

+[A GLM model](/assets/EconM.pdf).
+A capstone assignment for an econometrics course.

 You can find my undergraduate thesis [here](/assets/thesis.pdf).